Cognigy/Documentation/docs/en/docs/ai/xApp/tokens.md

 ## xApp Session URL

-The URL to access the Session.
+The URL to access the xApp Session.

 ## More information